Carlisle man admits modern slavery of victim kept in shed

 The Gangmasters and Labour Abuse Authority (GLAA) said the case in Carlisle had been "traumatic".

-It rescued the victim, then 58, from the freezing shed in October 2018.
+It rescued the victim, then 58, from the shed in October 2018.

 The hearing heard he had been sleeping on the floor with a soiled duvet.

+There was only one window which could not be fully closed and it was in complete darkness when the doors were shut.

+The GLAA officers noted that another shed on site used for the family dog to sleep in was in a far better condition.

-It also heard he was made to carry out unpaid work from about the age of 16.
+The court was also told he was made to carry out work on farms from about the age of 16, painting, slating and tarmacking.
+He said he was paid as little as £10 per day.

 Swailes, of Low Harker, Carlisle, will be sentenced on 4 February.